ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingparticletracking.rst

 .. figure:: ./media/usingparticletrackingMedia/media/image8.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 4in
-   :height: 4.34545in

-   Figure 5‑38: The Particle Tracking Module data inputs and output in the Geoprocessing Pane.
+   Figure 11-8: The Particle Tracking Module data inputs and output in the Geoprocessing Pane.

+The particle paths are shown in red and the OSTDS points are blue.

 Execute the Module
 ------------------